Hello, this is

 John McLachlan

-Professor of Pharmacology at Tulane University.
+Professor Emeritus of Pharmacology at Tulane University.

 My research interests include developmental pharmacology, toxicology and endocrinology, estrogen action and environmental estrogens, signaling, gene regulation, and gynecologic cancers.